 There is no charge to use WiscAlerts-Text Messaging.
 Although your cell phone carrier might charge you to receive text messages.
 Check with your carrier regarding your service plan.

-Log into the My UW Madison portal on the Home Tab, under the WiscAlerts Module, remove your cell phone number from the text box and click the "update cell phone" button. **Note University faculty/staff and students will not be given the opportunity to remove their email addresses from the WiscAlerts page.**
+Log into the My UW portal at my.wisc.edu on the Home Tab, search "WiscAlerts" on the top search bar, and choose the link that says "WiscAlerts".
+Next, click the "Opt Out" button and you will not receive any more texts from WiscAlerts. **Note University faculty/staff and students will not be given the opportunity to remove their email addresses from the WiscAlerts page.**

 Who can subscribe to the service?Can I enroll my parents or other family members for WiscAlerts-Text Messaging?

 Students, faculty, staff and university affiliates with an active NetID can participate.
 Employees can enroll up to 90 days before their appointments begin, and up to 60 days after their appointments end.Can I enroll for WiscAlerts-Text Messaging if I am located on campus but I am not a UW student, staff, or faculty member?

 No. In the interest of maintaining speed and accuracy of the message delivery process, service enrollment is limited to members of the UW-Madison campus community.

 WiscAlerts-Text Messaging is only available to students, faculty, staff and university associates.

 Your account will be deactivated and removed approximately six months after your eligibility to enroll expires.

 What type of messages will I receive from WiscAlerts-Text Messaging?How will I know the WiscAlerts-Text Messaging message is from the UW and not a spam or a hoax?